Mrian07/Proyeksi/docs/development/create-openproject-plugin/README.md

 ## Generate the plugin

 You can generate a new plugin directly from ProyeksiApp.
 Think of a good name and a place (in your filesystem) where the plugin should go.
-In this example, we have a `plugins` directory right next to the `openproject` directory.
+In this example, we have a `plugins` directory right next to the `proyeksiapp` directory.
 Then do

 ```bash
 bundle exec rails generate proyeksi_app:plugin my_plugin ../plugins/
 ```

-This generates the plugins `openproject-my_plugin` into the directory `../plugins/openproject-my_plugin`.
+This generates the plugins `proyeksiapp-my_plugin` into the directory `../plugins/proyeksiapp-my_plugin`.
 The new plugin is a rails engine, which can be published as a gem.

-You may want to update the generated plugin's gemspec (`openproject-my_plugin.gemspec`).
+You may want to update the generated plugin's gemspec (`proyeksiapp-my_plugin.gemspec`).

 **Example Plugin**

-There is an [example plugin](https://github.com/opf/openproject-proto_plugin) which does some of the basic things (adding menu items, hooking into views, defining a project menu, etc.) and provides further info in its README.
+There is an [example plugin](https://github.com/opf/proyeksiapp-proto_plugin) which does some of the basic things (adding menu items, hooking into views, defining a project menu, etc.) and provides further info in its README.

 Instead of generating a new plugin you can also just clone the example plugin and adapt it.